 Kata Tjuta translates as “Many heads”.
 Convex rock formations resemble, therefore, protruding from the ground heads, which, depending on the angle of the sun, change the color of the “skin”.
 During the day, they appear to be pale brown, but at sunrise and sunset, they acquire an intense orange color.
-You can walk between the “heads” on one of the two routes developed: the 6-kilometre long Valley of Winds or the 2-kilometre long Mt Olga Gorge.
+You can walk between the “heads” on one of the two routes developed: the 6-kilometer long Valley of Winds or the 2-kilometer long Mt Olga Gorge.

-The second, next to Kata Tjuta, trademark of the national park is Uluru, often called Ayers Rock or Oolora.
+The second, next to Kata Tjuta, a trademark of the national park is Uluru, often called Ayers Rock or Oolora.
 In this case, we are dealing with one high mountain made of sandstone similar (but not identical) to that of which the Kata Tjuta is made.

 Uluru is 863 m above sea level, 348 m above the plain and has a circumference of more than 9 km.
 The base of the rock is located about 2 km underground.

 Depending on the time of day and year, Uluru changes its color.
 The rock is grey in color, but as a result of the oxidation of the iron, the surface of the rock becomes brick in color.
 During sunrises and sunsets, it takes on an intense shade of orange, red and even gold.
-If it rains, Uluru becomes light grey or silvery.
+If it rains, Uluru becomes light grey or silver.
 In addition, during a downpour on a very steep mountain slope (with an angle of inclination close to 80°), loud, impressive waterfalls are formed.